Philippine television drama: 2020s

-Teleserye production was suspended in 2020 due to the COVID-19 pandemic.
-Interest in boys' love series developed after the Thai series 2Gether: The Series aired on ABS-CBN's Kapamilya Channel and blocktime agreement with ZOE Broadcasting Network through A2Z.
+Teleserye production was suspended In 2020 due to the COVID-19 pandemic.
+Interest in boys' love series developed after the Thai series 2gether: The series aired on ABS-CBN's Kapamilya Channel and blocktime agreement with ZOE Broadcasting Network through A2Z.

-On June 26, 2020, the action drama series Ang Probinsyano surpassed the 1992-1997 series Mara Clara upon airing its 1,166th episode, with the former now the longest-running drama series on Philippine television since the said date.
+In February 2020, the action drama series FPJ's Ang Probinsyano surpassed the 1992–1997 series Mara Clara upon airing its 1,131st episode, with the former now the longest-running drama series on ABS-CBN and on Philippine television since the said date.

-Domination of religious-oriented drama series continued throughout the 2020s decade, with teleseryes belonging to this genre that aired in the 2020s are Huwag Kang Mangamba topbilled by The Gold Squad (Andrea Brillantes, Seth Fedelin, Kyle Echarri, and Francine Diaz), Maria Clara at Ibarra, and FPJ's Batang Quiapo.
+Domination of family and religious-oriented drama series continued in the 2020s, with teleseryes belonging to this genre including Huwag Kang Mangamba, top-billed by The Gold Squad (Andrea Brillantes, Seth Fedelin, Kyle Echarri, and Francine Diaz of Kadenang Ginto and ASAP Natin' To), Love in 40 Days, and Maria Clara at Ibarra.

-After 7 years of airing, Ang Probinsyano ended on August 12, 2022 with 1,696 episodes and was replaced with the 2022 version of Darna, marking the change in ABS-CBN's primetime slot after its news program TV Patrol that was not seen since the start of airing of the said action drama series on September 28, 2015.
+After almost 7 years of airing, FPJ's Ang Probinsyano ended in August 2022, after 1,696 episodes.
+It was replaced with the 2022 version of Darna, marking the tempoary restoration of pre-September 28, 2015 ABS-CBN's primetime slot after its news program TV Patrol that was not seen since the start of airing of the said action drama series until it was replaced by FPJ's Batang Quiapo on February 13, 2023.